VedVid/steamsky/index.md

 - Manage your ship's crew: give them orders, hire new ones or dismiss old members.

-    Your crew and your character must eat and drink, wounded, hungry or tired crew members works slower.
+    Your crew and your character must eat and drink.
+Wounded, hungry or tired crew members works slower.
 As crew members spend some time on given order he or she will gain experience in selected skill which allow works faster or more precise.